 The Samsung Galaxy Buds 4 Pro come with new features like improved audio and updated noise cancellation.
 There are plenty of obvious changes, like the sleek new look, brushed metal stems, and redesigned charging case.
-However, Samsung has left a few surprises for users to discover for themselves.
+However, Samsung has left a few surprises for users to discover on their own.

 The Galaxy Buds 4 Pro have several hidden features that might go unnoticed by the average user.
 Some of these functions provide additional utility.
-For example, the earbuds work great with a power sharing feature on many Android phones that lets you charge them by wirelessly siphoning off some of your phone’s battery – which could come in handy since the Galaxy Buds 4 Pro don’t have the best battery life on the market.
-However, most of the hidden features can improve the sound of headphones or at least the way you perceive sound.
+For example, the earbuds work great with a power sharing feature on many Android phones that lets you charge them by wirelessly siphoning off some of your phone’s battery, which could come in handy since the Galaxy Buds 4 Pro don’t have the best battery life on the market.
+However, most of the hidden features can improve the sound of headphones, or at least how you perceive it.

-These features might be hidden under layers of menus and tabs (some of which can be accessed through unintuitive means), while others might be waiting to be discovered since Samsung hasn’t included them in its marketing materials.
+These features might be hidden beneath layers of menus and tabs (some of which can be accessed through unintuitive means), while others might go undiscovered since Samsung hasn’t included them in its marketing materials.
 Below, we’ll discuss five such features that will help you get the most out of your Samsung Galaxy Buds 4 Pro.

 Gestures galore

 Gestures are a common aspect of modern headphones.
-Who wants to take out their phone to pause music when all they have to do is tap or squeeze the side of the earbuds?
-Many headphones come with hidden gestures that aren’t obvious from the start.
+Who wants to take out their phone to pause music when all they have to do is tap or squeeze the earbuds?
+Many headphones come with hidden gestures that aren’t obvious at first.
 Apple AirPods have many hidden gestures, just like the Galaxy Buds 4 Pro.

 Many Galaxy Buds gestures involve pinching and sliding a strip on the side (not the metal bit, although that is tempting).
-Pinch once to play music and accept calls, pinch twice to skip forward to a song, etc. The earbuds also include a pinch-and-hold feature that switches between active noise cancellation and ambient noise modes, but you can customize this particular gesture to activate apps or features.
+Pinch once to play music and answer calls; pinch twice to skip to the next song, etc. The earbuds also include a pinch-and-hold gesture that switches between active noise cancellation and ambient noise modes, but you can customize it to activate apps or features.
 Simply open the Settings menu on your Galaxy phone (or the Galaxy Wearable app on non-Samsung Android devices), then select your headphones at the top of the menu.
-From there, scroll to Headphone controlsselect LEFT Or RIGHTthen tap the desired app or function.
+From there, scroll to Headphone controls, select LEFT or RIGHT, then tap the desired app or function.
 Yes, you can make each bud perform a different action.
-You can also customize the audio modes it controls using the same instructions as above, but this time by selecting Change noise controls of the LEFT Or RIGHT tabs.
+You can also customize the audio modes it controls using the same instructions as above, but this time by selecting Change noise controls of the LEFT or RIGHT tabs.

 Headphone fit test